alarmxcore/bitcore-lib-alarmx/docs/govobject/govobject.md

 ## GovObject Types:

-Each of these types are inherited from govObject allowing the same methods to be callable.
+Each of theses types are inherited from govObject allowing the same methods to be callable.

-* Proposal `type:1`: Allow to create a proposal which inherit govObject method and overwrite them when needed
+* Proposal `type:1` : Allow to create a proposal which inherit govObject method and overwrite them when needed

 ```javascript
 var jsonProposal = {